Published October 18, 2024 • 9 Min Read

 How do I choose the best savings account for my needs?

-Another consideration is where you have your chequing account.
-Having both a chequing account and savings account at the same bank makes it easy to transfer funds between them — so if you have a chequing account at a particular bank, it may be a good idea (and a simpler process) to open a savings account at the same place.
+Whether you already have a chequing account: Having both a chequing account and savings account at the same bank makes it easy to transfer funds between them.
+It also tends to be a simpler process to open a savings account at the institution where you have your chequing account.

 How do I open a savings account?